infinum/frontend-handbook/React Native/Navigation.md

 #### 1.4 Parameters (Typescript)
 To fully use the power of Typescript, `navigation/params` folder should contain types and interfaces for all stacks used inside the application.
 Since React Navigation handles `Tab` and `Drawer` navigations in the background, there is no need for any type definitions.
-Each stack should have its parameters defined in separate file.
-Parameters file consists of 3 main parts:
+Each stack should have its parameters defined in a separate file.
+The parameters file consists of 3 main parts:

  1. List of screens used inside of stack with related `route` params defined as `type`.
  2. Screen `route` parameters defined as `interface`